That’s why we have come up with a list of top tips for choosing a new mortgage:

 Mortgage lenders will typically lend between 4 and 5 times your individual income, or 3 to 4 times your joint income if you’re applying for a mortgage with someone else.
 Every lender has different criteria for the maximum amount you can borrow.
 Affordability is also important: if you already have a lot of debt on credit cards or other loans, your maximum mortgage may be lower.

-You should also think about how much you want to pay per month on your mortgage.
+You should also think about how much you want to pay per month on your new mortgage.
 If your mortgage repayments are greater than 30% of your take-home income, you may find yourself “house poor,” where you own a house but can’t afford to build up your savings, go on holiday, buy a new car, etc.

 The bigger your deposit, the less you have to borrow and the lower the loan-to-value (LTV) ratio, which means you’ll qualify for lower mortgage rates.
 The LTV ratio is the proportion you borrow compared to the property price.
 A £20,000 deposit on a £200,000 home is 10%, so the LTV ratio is 90%.

-Before picking a mortgage or a home, check to see if you take advantage of Help to Buy (Shared Ownership and Equity Loan), Right to Buy, Starter Home Schemes or Shared Equity Schemes.
+Before picking a mortgage or a home, check to see if you can take advantage of Help to Buy (Shared Ownership and Equity Loan), Right to Buy, Starter Home Schemes or Shared Equity Schemes.